 The front zipper opens up all the way for easy access to baby.
 This new stock version has a new added detail which is cotton at the top covering the zipper.
 Please note that the pictures, except for the grey picture, don't show this zipper cover near the chin but ALL of our stock does have this nice added feature.
 The top of the zipper is very well covered by organic cotton, which makes good sense.
 Handwash only.
 Made in Germany.

-All of our stock has the new cotton zipper cover near the baby's chin, but the stock pictures below don't show it.
+All of our stock has the new cotton zipper cover near the baby's chin, but some of the stock pictures below don't show it.
 The pictures don't do this justice.
 It is much nicer than it looks in the pictures.
 This grey one is the smaller size.